 The Mt Eliza Mine Track connects the North South Track in the Kaimai Range to Thompsons Track, south-west of Katikati.
 Thompsons Track consists of two major parts: a road from SH2 south of Katikati to the boundary of the Kaimai Mamaku Forest Park, an impassable 4WD track crossing over the Kaimai Range to Thompsons Road, off Te Aroha – Gordon Rd on the western side of the Kaimai Range.
 The Mt Eliza Mine Track passes the old, abandoned Mt Eliza gold mine, with part of the track consisting of the pack track used to transport supplies to the mine.
 Continue reading

-There are several walking tracks starting at or near Aongatete Lodge, on a short access road near the end of Wright Rd south of Katikati.
+There are several walking tracks starting near Aongatete Lodge, on a short access road near the end of Wright Rd south of Katikati.
 The tracks are in the Kaimai Mamaku Forest Park.
 One of the tracks provides access to the North South Track, which runs along almost the whole length of the Kaimai Range.
 The other tracks provide walks through regenerating native forest, and access to a popular swimming hole in a local stream.